MinerChAI/silver-wiki/OS.md

 # `os`
 ![](os.png)

 This module displays an icon of the operating system.
-If the operating system is Linux, bronze detects the distribution by reading the `/etc/os-release` file.
+If the operating system is Linux, silver detects the distribution by reading the `/etc/os-release` file.

 | OS            | Nerd Fonts          | Unicode   |
 | ------------- | :-----------------: | :-------: |